quentin389/UserAgentInfo/README.md

   parse your user agents for different purposes.

 - To **work fast on enterprise level websites** with high traffic - to achieve that all the required information is retrieved in one go and cached, not (as in some other projects) retrieved on demand.
+The class also leverages PHP opcaches (bytecode caches).

 - To **provide a single up to date source** of user agent information - I'm going to update this project as long as I need it, so it should be current for quite some time.
 When you use `UserAgentInfo` you don't need